 - 1/2 teaspoon crushed fenugreek leaves

 - salt and white pepper to taste

-- In a bowl whisk together garam masala, cumin, yellow curry, turmeric, garlic paste, ginger paste, salt and white pepper.
+- In a bowl whisk together garam masala, cumin, yellow curry, turmeric, garlic paste, ginger paste, yogurt, salt, and white pepper.

 - Throw in chicken breast chunks and mix well until chicken is well coated.
 Throw in a bay leaf and mix again.
 Cover the bowl with plastic wrap and put in the fridge overnight.